sharhar/Leopard-EM/docs/programs/constrained_search.md

 # The constrained search program

-The constrained search program takes in a particle stack of known particle locations and orientations and searches for another particle based on these.
+The constrained search program takes in locations and orientations for one particle and searches for another particle based on these locations and orientations.
-This allows us to perform for fewer cross correlations, reducing the noise and thus increasing our sensitivity so we can detect smaller proteins in situ.
+This allows us to perform for fewer cross correlations, reducing the noise and thus increasing our sensitivity.
+This increased sensitivity is incredibly useful when searching for smaller proteins which may associate with a larger complex but otherwise fall below the noise floor of full-orientation 2DTM.

 ## Configuration options